 scanner, money drawer, and their own network and power distribution.
 As of a few years ago, we don't sell tickets

 fast turnover, it turns out.
-We learned other valuable lessons, too: We have people sho
+We learnt other valuable lessons, too: We have people sho

-cashdesks, other people reminding the queue to have their QR codes ready (you might think that signs do the trick, but
+cashdesk, and other people reminding the queue to have their QR codes ready (you might think that signs would do the trick, but

-they don't), and the volunteers staffing the stations have evolved with years of practice from being blindingly fast to
+they don't).
+The volunteers staffing the stations have evolved with years of practice from being blindingly fast to

 have the statistics to prove it.